 “They don’t do heart surgery at CAMH, but they save people’s lives in other ways.”

-Whether it is a young person experiencing a first episode of psychosis, a senior with dementia, an adult with a drug addiction and depression, a child with a learning disability or anger management issue, or a person with a gambling problem or with schizophrenia, CAMH provides the specialized treatment needed.
+Whether it is a young person experiencing a first episode of psychosis, a senior with early Alzheimer's disease, an adult with a drug addiction and depression, a child with a behavioural issue or a person with schizophrenia, CAMH provides the specialized treatment needed.
 We’re transforming lives.

 Our view of health is holistic.
-CAMH offers a multi-disciplinary team approach to treatment, with programs that address issues affecting health, such as housing, employment, income and social support.
+CAMH offers a multi-disciplinary team approach to treatment, with programs that address issues that affect health, such as housing, employment, income, social supports and physical wellbeing.
 We work with our community partners to nurture clients through a continuum of clinical programs, and support and rehabilitation services.

 “As hard as it was, I never would have been the person I am today without having gone through recovery at CAMH.
 Today I work as an addiction counsellor.
 I know addiction can be overcome, and that change is possible.”